uviclibraries/excel/charting-graphs.md

  <img src="images/excel-charts-graphs-15.gif" alt="Demonstration of selecting a clustered column chart.">

 7. **Scatterplot with Trendline:**
-  - Download and open [this Excel spreadsheet](https://bit.ly/3eujqsm){:target="_blank"}  Note: You may have a yellow bar at the top with a button that says **Enable Editing**.
+  - Download and open [this spreadsheet](docs/dsc-charting-graphs.xlsx){:target="_blank"}  Note: You may have a yellow bar at the top with a button that says **Enable Editing**.
 Click on that to enable editing.
   - Select cells **A1** to **B46**.
   - Click on the Insert tab, and then click on the **Recommended Charts** button, and select the first recommended chart which should be a **Scatter** chart.
 Click **OK**.
   - To add a trendline, click on the **Add Chart Elements** button on the top left toolbar, and then **Trendline** and then **Linear**.